Ph.D. Educational Leadership

 Upon completion of the program, students will be prepared to:

 - Understand the importance of education in society and of the significance of leaders and the effects they have on society

 - Pursue careers in leadership in schools, colleges and universities, corporations, and other educational agencies

 - Grow professionally throughout their careers by becoming self-initiating professionals who build upon knowledge of inquiry and motivation to renew their skills

 PROGRAM DELIVERY MODEL

-The Ph.D. in Educational Leadership program is offered in a convenient hybrid weekend delivery format at Mercer’s Atlanta campus.
+The Ph.D. in Educational Leadership program is offered in a convenient blended, weekend delivery format at Mercer’s Atlanta campus.
 New cohorts begin once a year during the summer semester (May).
 The dissertation process is embedded throughout the program and the supportive cohort model allows for ongoing collaboration with classmates and faculty mentors.
-Coursework is taken sequentially over eleven semesters in classes delivered in 16-week sessions.
+Classes are taken sequentially over 11 semesters in 16-week courses.

-Every year on the first Saturday in March, Mercer's Atlanta and Macon educational leadership students come together on the Atlanta campus to network and learn from experts in educational leadership.
+Every year, students come together on Mercer's Atlanta campus to network and learn from experts in educational leadership.
 This includes the cohorts from the M.Ed., Ed.S. and Ph.D. programs.
-The Academy includes breakout sessions to expose candidates to diverse ideas and methods on topics that complement and enhance the learning experience.
+The Leadership Academy includes breakout sessions, keynote speakers, and working groups, designed to expose candidates to diverse ideas and methods, covering topics that complement and enhance the learning experience.

 Ready to take the next step?
 Schedule your personalized admissions counseling appointment >